-Matt Venegas is entering his third season as an assistant coach for the Azusa Pacific baseball program.
+Matt Venegas is entering his fourth season as an assistant coach for the Azusa Pacific baseball program.
+During the 2015 season he served as the third base coach, and was a major part in helping the Cougars posts league totals in numerous offensive catagories.
 The former NAIA All-American and GSAC Player of the Year, who ranks in the program's all-time top-15 in batting average (.378), hits (182), RBIs (142), and doubles (39), serves as the Cougars' first base coach and assists in the development of Azusa Pacific's infielders.

 An accomplished college player, Venegas broke the Cougars' record in at-bats in 2008 (261) to help Azusa Pacific return to its second consecutive NAIA World Series appearance.
 The former GSAC Gold Glove shortstop kicked off the 2008 season in impressive fashion, sending the second pitch he saw over the right field fence in a year in which he tallied nine home runs and a team-leading 102 hits.